 Drobo 5D3 Review Cheapest Thunderbolt 3 Storage – Storage Guide 2018

-Let’s begin this Review by laying out the environment.
-The Hard Drives used in the Benchmarks were 1TB drives, that had rather similar performance values.
+To make this Review comparable, I’m only utilizing Hard Drives with similar read and write performance values.
 All of the them reached a max read and write speed somewhere around 130 MB/s.
 The editing Machine is a 15″ Macbook Pro Late 2016.
 And yes the Drobo can charge your Macbook to a certain amount through Thunderbolt 3.
-On rendering intensive projects you’ll lose some battery since the PSU of the Drobo isn’t strong enough.To be safe you better keep your charger within reach.
+If you are working on rendering intensive projects, you’ll lose some battery life through the fact, that the PSU of the Drobo isn’t strong enough.
+If you want to be safe you better keep your charger within reach.

 The biggest advantage on the Drobo is that everybody can set it up without any prior knowledge of Storage Devices or technologies.
 This makes it for people who want to be creative and don’t want to focus on tech specs, features or settings.
 The Drobo is pretty much a fire and forget device.

 Modern Storage Devices offer SSD Tiers or Accelerators to speed up the Access of smaller to mid sized files.
 The Drobo is no different.
 On the bottom of the Device you can find a hatch where you can place an mSATA SSD.
 These drives offer read and write speeds up to 520 MB/s.
-In the case of the Drobo 5D3 this value is also the Max throughput you can achieve with 5 drives.
+In consequence, this value marks the Max throughput for the Drobo equipped with 5 drives.
 This means setting up the Drobo with 5 SSDs or fast High Capacity Helium Drives will not lead to a higher throughput.

 If you liked this review and would like to support me in my upcoming projects, I’d encourage you to check out my Amazon Affiliate links with todays tested products: